Clarion Co. reports four COVID deaths; five in Armstrong

-HARRISBURG – The pandemic continued to take its toll on the local area last week, as four more Clarion County residents died from COVID-19 illnesses, while Armstrong County reported five additional deaths in the past seven days.
+HARRISBURG – The pandemic continued to take its toll on the local area last week, as four more Clarion County residents died from COVID-19 illnesses.

 As of Tuesday, Feb.
 1, Clarion County’s death toll rose to 188 residents, as coronavirus cases in the county increased from 7,657 to 7,868.